omkar231098/Pdf_Maker/README.md

 ## Authentication

 SnapPDF employs token-based authentication to secure access to protected routes.
-User authentication is achieved through JSON Web Tokens (JWT) stored in cookies.
+User authentication is achieved through JSON Web Tokens (JWT) stored in localStorage.
 This approach enhances security and allows for a more seamless user experience.

 ## Logger